 - 11.1 The Localism Act 2011 introduced new legal rights that enable communities to prepare local development plans (neighbourhood plans) with equal weight to the Local Plan for decision making purposes on development proposals. - 11.2 Such plans have the power to allocate land for development purposes and establish local policies applicable to the development of land.
-Any future neighbourhood plan must be prepared in accordance with the National Planning Policy Framework (NPPF) and the strategic policies held within the Development Plan of the host local authority. - 11.3 The first stage in establishing a neighbourhood plan is the designation of a neighbourhood area (the geographic extent within which future policies and land designations will apply). - 11.4 Buerton Parish Council has applied to designate the full extent of Buerton Parish as the Buerton Neighbourhood Area. - 11.5 In considering this application Cheshire East Council must give regard to whether the application has been prepared in accordance with existing regulations and guidance and whether such a designation is desirable and appropriate for future planning in Buerton and its surrounding locality.
-It is considered that, for the reasons set out at 3.0, this has been achieved. - 11.6 Buerton is a rural Parish with a population of some 500 residents located east of Audlem.
-The parish is subject to saved planning policies held in the Crewe and Nantwich Local Plan 2011; much of the parish is subject to Open Countryside policies; the village of Buerton itself is not defined by a Settlement Zone for planning purposes.
+Any future neighbourhood plan must be prepared in accordance with the National Planning Policy Framework (NPPF) and the strategic policies held within the Development Plan of the host local authority. - 11.3 The first stage in establishing a neighbourhood plan is the designation of a neighbourhood area (the geographic extent within which future policies and land designations will apply). - 11.4 Bollington Town Council has applied to designate the full extent of Bollington Parish as the Bollington Neighbourhood Area. - 11.5 In considering this application Cheshire East Council must give regard to whether the application has been prepared in accordance with existing regulations and guidance and whether such a designation is desirable and appropriate for future planning in Bollington and its surrounding locality.
+It is considered that, for the reasons set out at 3.0, this has been achieved.

-11.7 There are no strategic interests located in the parish as identified by the emerging Local Plan Strategy.
+- 11.6 Bollington is a Parish with a population of some 7593 residents located north east of Macclesfield.
+Outside the settlement of Bollington, the parish is largely rural in character and the land within the parish is designated Green Belt.
+There are heritage and archaeological interests located within the Parish alongside natural conservation, and landscape interests.
+The Parish is located at the edge of the Peak District National Park. - 11.7 There are no strategic interests located in the Parish as identified by the emerging Local Plan Strategy.
 The Local Plan Strategy is currently under review following comments received by the Inspector during the Examination in Public.
-Work on issues raised by the inspector, including the approach to economic strategy, housing requirements, distribution of development and the approach to Green Belt in the Borough is under way.
-There is interdependency within these separate areas of work and information in regard to these issues that may affect neighbourhood planning (particularly on housing need and distribution of development) will be available in the coming months.
-The Local Plan Strategy currently seeks the locationally non-specific delivery of at least 2000 new homes in rural areas and villages (all settlements not identified as either a Principal Town, Key Service Centre or Local Service Centre).
-This figure may be revised pending the results of on-going work and stakeholders will be kept informed of developments here, particularly where there are implications for their neighbourhood plans.
+Work on issues raised by the inspector, including approach to economic strategy, housing requirements, distribution of development and the approach to Green Belt in the Borough is under way.
+There is an interdependency within these separate areas of work and information in regard to these issues that may affect neighbourhood planning (particularly on housing need and distribution of development) will be available in the coming months.
+The Local Plan Strategy currently seeks the locationally non-specific delivery of at least 2500 new homes in Local Service Centres.
+This figure may be revised pending the results of ongoing work with the Local Plan Strategy and stakeholders will be kept inform of developments here, and the implications for their neighbourhood plans.